EgorOrachyov/wmoge/README.md

 * 🧱 Ecs-based scene model with fast, parallel and memory-friendly update.
 * 🎧 (in progress) OpenAL audio renderer for playing game sounds.
 * 📜 (in progress) Modern Lua scripting backend for game logic programming.
-* 🐞 Built-in CPU performance and tasking profiling with support to google trace exporting.
+* 🐞 Built-in CPU performance and tasking profiling with support for custom labels and metadata.
+* 🐞 Built-in GPU performance profiler for separate GPU queues / command lists.
+* 🐞 CPU & GPU trace collection with support to google trace exporting.
+* 🐞 Debug GPU labels objects and events for RenderDoc captures.
 * 🐞 In-game dev console with support for console commands and console variables.
-* 🐞 Debug labels objects and events for RenderDoc captures.

 ### Platforms